 Despite its critics, laminate wood floors are becoming more and more popular; and it’s no wonder, they’re less expensive than hardwood or tile, but still able to tick all the right boxes that come with picking a new floor for your home.

 Laminate flooring was first invented in 1977 by the Swedish company Perstorp, and even though you might be wrinkling your nose at the thought of laminate wood flooring, it's safe to say it's come a long way since the first iterations that looked unnatural, cheap and were annoyingly tricky to install.
 Skip to today, a laminate can closely replicate most types of wood, colour and grade - some of which very delicate, rare woods that would normally be too fragile for everyday use.
 With unlimited choices, high durability and lower upfront costs (compared to solid hardwood and engineered hardwood materials) make laminate flooring an attractive choice for people who want strikingly unique and authentic looks in their homes.

-Click here to check out our brand-new range of laminate wood flooring.
 We stock 6mm wood laminate, 7mm wood laminate, 8mm wood laminate and 12mm wood laminate in 15 different colours and wood types.
 All you need to know about laminate wood flooring can be found below: